 Abortion bill could force Colorado women to have an ultrasound and wait 24 hours

-DENVER — A bill being considered in Colorado would require a woman considering an abortion to have an ultrasound and then wait 24 hours before making the decision.
+DENVER — A bill being considered in the Colorado Legislature would require a woman considering an abortion to have an ultrasound and then wait 24 hours before making the decision.

 The bill is designed to “protect the unborn child from a woman’s uninformed decision to have an abortion,” lawmakers state.

 “Every year, thousands of unborn children are aborted while the mother is denied the opportunity to see the unborn child for herself,” the bill states.
-“Lack of transparency on the part of abortion providers creates unawareness on behalf of the expectant mother regarding the gestational age and development of her unborn child.”
+“Lack of transparency on the part of abortion providers creates unawareness on behalf of the expectant mother regarding the gestational age and development of her unborn child.

-“Women who are given the option to view ultrasound pictures and listen to their child’s heartbeat can make an informed, educated health care decision based on scientific information made available through ultrasound technology,” the bill states.
+“Women who are given the option to view ultrasound pictures and listen to their child’s heartbeat can make an informed, educated health care decision based on scientific information made available through ultrasound technology.”

 Under the bill, a woman would have the “choice between an abdominal or vaginal ultrasound” but would have the right to forego seeing her ultrasound.